 How imposter syndrome can hurt your career

 That self-doubt damages your personal development seems logical.
 However, imposter syndrome can also have a direct impact on your own career — especially if you’re a woman.
-Due to the gender pay gap and other financial and social inequities, women are in a weaker financial position than their male counterparts.
-In 2022, women earned 18% less per hour in Germany.
-Due to the Gender Pension Gap, women in Germany even receive 59.6% less old-age income than men.
+Due to the gender pay gap and other financial and social inequities, women are often in a weaker financial position than their male counterparts.
+In 2021, women earned on average 12.7% less per hour in the EU.
+Due to the Gender Pension Gap, women in Germany also received retirement income that's 59.6% lower than men, while men in Italy received 32.9% more old-age income than women.
 And yet, as we’ve seen, it is exactly these inequities that cause women to doubt their own abilities.

 Although imposter syndrome is not an acknowledged illness, this extreme form of self-doubt can have psychological side effects such as anxiety, depression and low self-esteem.
 Anxiety often limits your ability to concentrate, while depression can impact your mood and motivation — all of which can impact your performance at work.
 This quickly creates a vicious circle of deep-seated self-doubt paired with performance-limiting mental illnesses.
 Imposter syndrome can also prevent you from pursuing promotions and pay raises, harming your bank account and your self-esteem.
 For women in particular, there’s evidence that they won’t pursue high-paying jobs unless they feel 100% qualified, while men go for those same jobs at much higher rates.